Most people haven’t heard of Landåsbygda, and that’s okay. It’s a little Norwegian paradise about a 20-minute drive from Gjøvik and the Mjøsa.

 Landåshaugen is the hill onto which the Landåsen centre backs.
 This hill offers history in the form of Viking burial mounds located at its summit.
 There’s a horse riding trail that goes up and around Landåshaugen, but to make it to the very top, you’ll have to blaze your own trail on foot.
 The magical view from the top overlooks Bergstien, the little forest path connecting Landåsen to Landåsvatnet the local lake.

 If you take a walk along Bergstien you’ll soon come to a home-made gapahuk (emergency wooden shelter) and a rustic barbecue area with a stunning view of Landåsvatnet.
 Built by the locals, it’s testimony to Norway’s appreciation of the outdoors and faith in social responsibility and trust, with a range of DIY outdoor furniture, BBQ equipment and hyggelig (cosy bliss) effects like cushions, available to anyone who wishes to use them.
-The implied rules of ‘take care’ and ‘leave everything as you found it’, are very much observed.
+The implied rules of ‘take care’ and ‘leave everything for the next person as you found it’, are very much observed.

 Having a hot drink and enjoying the view of Landås lake from the comfort of a crackling fire is like meditation in motion.
 The lake is no doubt the main natural attraction and the perfect place to fish, swim, picnic or relax in the sun.